 In the state of Illinois, neither child support nor spousal support may exceed 60% of a military member’s pay and allowances.
 In all other ways, child support and spousal support resemble civilian divorces under Illinois support guidelines.

 Call Us for Skilled Legal Aid

-fill out our online form today to schedule your consultation!
+Call us or fill out our online form today to schedule your consultation!